When you have pets at home, finding out the right flooring for pets can be challenging.

 Thanks to the resin, you can easily wipe pet stains without drama.
 But bamboo isn’t a sound-absorbing type.
 You will hear the click-click sound of your pets quite audibly.

-Vinyl Tile or Sheet
+Vinyl Tile or Sheet Flooring for Pets

 The regular vinyl flooring actually has good quality, related to moisture and stain resistance.